Optimal error estimates for a discontinuous Galerkin method on curved boundaries with polygonal meshes: Introduction

 This document is organised as follows.
 Section \ref{DGROD_method} introduces the basic concepts, including mesh notations, the space of discontinuous functions, and the formulation of the problem under consideration.
 In Section \ref{existenceUniq}, we analyse fundamental properties of the method, establishing the boundedness of the bilinear form and proving an inf-sup condition.
 We also study the existence and uniqueness of the solution for the advection–diffusion–reaction problem with homogeneous Dirichlet boundary conditions.

 The core of this work is presented in Section \ref{errorEstimates}, where we derive error estimates for the DG--ROD method introduced in Section \ref{DGROD_method}, considering both convex and non-convex domains.
 This analysis follows the theoretical framework developed for the classical finite element method \cite{ruas2019OptimalLA}.
+A key aspect of the analysis concerns the Galerkin orthogonality.
+The convex and non-convex cases lead to fundamentally different arguments, since in the non-convex setting, the Galerkin orthogonality no longer holds due to the geometric approximation of the domain.
+This loss constitutes the main additional technical challenge in the non-convex case.
 For convex domains, we prove that the DG--ROD solution achieves the optimal $\mathcal{O}(h^{N+1})$ convergence rate in the $L^2$ norm when $N$-degree piecewise polynomials are used, under appropriate regularity assumptions on the solution.

-Finally, Section \ref{NumResults} reports numerical experiments and results, and Section \ref{conclusions} summarises the main findings, providing final comments and perspectives for future work.
+Finally, Section \ref{NumResults} reports numerical experiments and results for triangular meshes, and Section \ref{conclusions} summarises the main findings, providing final comments and perspectives for future work.